johannesjh/req2flatpak/docs/source/api.rst

 * you may want to exclude specific packages.

 The following subsections explain in detail how you can use req2flatpak's python api in your custom script.
-For further inspiration you can also have a look at how req2flatpak's ``main()`` method is implemented.
+For further inspiration you can also have a look at how req2flatpak's :py:meth:`~req2flatpak.main` method is implemented.

 Specifying Target Platforms